leonardpin-br/typescript-extendscript-mysql-boilerplate/README.md

 This starter kit is preconfigured to facilitate fast development.

-This kit is heavly influenced by the greate course [PHP: Object-Oriented Programming with Databases](https://www.linkedin.com/learning/php-object-oriented-programming-with-databases) taught by Kevin Skoglund.
+This kit is heavily influenced by the greate course [PHP: Object-Oriented Programming with Databases](https://www.linkedin.com/learning/php-object-oriented-programming-with-databases) taught by Kevin Skoglund.
 If you are learning about OOP, I highly recommend it even if PHP is not your primary focus.